 API-first

 Legacy stack requires custom point-to-point connectors or is incompatible with new suppliers or systems.
 Therefore, integration with new ones is challenging and takes longer.
-Modern core banking system architecture is an API-first solution that makes it simple and rapid to add new integrations.
+Modern core banking software architecture is an API-first solution that makes it simple and rapid to add new integrations.

 API-first architecture has many ready integrations and a flexible infrastructure to develop new connections with other payment service providers.
 As a result, financial institutions can create and introduce new services and products considerably more swiftly while maintaining a market-leading position.
 Moreover, API-first architecture enables the delivery of Banking as a Service (BaaS) solutions to non-fintech and fintech companies, allowing them to integrate financial services without creating stacks from scratch.